auroflow/wordlist-extractor/README.md

-# Make a word list from epub!
+# Create a word list from epub!

 This file parses an epub file and generates a list of words in the ebook.

+## Requirements

+Python 3.8+.
+No external library is required!

 ## Usage

-The program can run in Python 3.8+.
-No external library is required!

 ```
 $ python -m epub_wordlist [-h] [-e EPUB] [-k KNOWN_WORDS] [-o OUTPUT]